-Typically available with a Hurricane or Storm Surge Watch/Warning

-• But can be provided up to 72 hours prior to arrival of TS winds when forecaster confidence is high.

-Approx. 1 hour after advisory
+- Typically issued with a Hurricane or Storm Surge Watch/Warning - O But can be provided up to 72 hours prior to arrival of TS winds when forecaster confidence is high - Available about 1 hour after advisory - Output used to generate NHC's Potential Storm Surge Flooding Map - Also used to create local NWS storm surge products (i.e. Hurricane Threats and Impacts Graphics, etc.)